2020 Fundrise Review

 This sector used to only be available to the wealthy.
 Now, you can invest in private real estate deals and earn potentially more than regular stock investments.

-Fundrise is a real estate crowdfunding site that services over 250,000 investors and manages $2 billion in real estate investments.
+Fundrise is a real estate investment platform that services over 500,000 investors and manages $2.5 billion in real estate investments.
 They also have a A+ rating with the BBB.

 With Fundrise, you’re somewhere in between being a commercial real estate landlord and investing in real estate stocks.
 Instead of investing in companies that own apartments, office buildings and shopping centers, you directly invest in these properties.